About the Institute

 The Institute for the Study of Western Civilization is a non-profit corporation registered with the Secretary of State of California and with the United States Internal Revenue Service as an approved 501(3)(c) non-profit charitable foundation.
 All donations are tax-deductible.

-Our classes are financed by course enrollment fees.
-Other institute activities such as our libraries are financed by donations and therefore we will gratefully accept donations in the form of books or other support.
+Our public classes are financed by course enrollment fees and donations.
+Other Institute activities such as our libraries are financed by donations of books or other support.

 STATEMENT OF THE INSTITUTE POLICY ON NONDISCRIMINATION